by Kellilynn Hann

 The area’s two main towns, Weeki Wachee and Brooksville, serve as a hub for so many fun outdoor activities that the area’s been dubbed “Nature’s Place to Play.”
 Despite all these temptations, Ron and I homed in on Brooksville because we wanted to spend a couple of days away from our daily grind and to rediscover cycling.
 Our teenage daughter said, “Peace out.
 Have a good time.”
 And we were on our way.

 Brooksville readily welcomes bicyclists, with multiple bike shops—including one, Crank Works Bicycles, offering rentals—well-maintained trails and a gracious attitude toward beginners.
-We wanted to immerse ourselves in the cycling community in a most comfortable way, so we stayed at The Dolan House B & B. Owned by cycling enthusiasts Tina Jarvis and Mike Dolan, the cheery yellow-and-green historic home oozed Old Florida charm.
-Mike and Tina coordinate many of the town’s bike races, and their knowledge of local trails helped us plan our routes for our weekend.
+We wanted to immerse ourselves in the cycling community in a most comfortable way, so we stayed at The Dolan House B & B. The cheery yellow-and-green historic home oozed Old Florida charm.

 We chose the Good Neighbor Trail for our maiden voyage.
 Following the old Florida Southern Railroad, the trail starts right in Brooksville’s historic downtown, where they converted the 1885 train depot into an interesting museum.
 We knew it would be a good place to get a ride under our belts and come back for lunch.